Haris16-code/BJH-OS/DEV_DOCS.md

 **Step 3: Add icon**

 Save PNG to: `Root Directory/OS Files/ICONS/my-app.png`
+Now in this way you develop built in app/game for BJH OS to run your app just run BJH OS and click of bottom left BJH OS icon search for you app name open it and your app is run

+---

 # BJH OS Studio - The Ultimate Developer Guide
 # Developing 3rd-Party Apps Installed Via BJH OS Studio
 ## 📖 Table of Contents For BJH OS Studio